hikogui/hikogui/docs/skeleton.md

-# HikoGUI Stencil Template Language
+# HikoGUI Skeleton Template Language

 This template language was designed for code generation for different programming languages including HTML.
 The language was inspired by [makotemplates.org](https://www.makotemplates.org/), but with